nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Methodological Limitations
 - Assumptions made: 'blocked' and 'destroyed' user statuses were dropped from analysis.
+- Impractical to call on GoogleTranslate to translate the full text of > 2 mm questions:  extracted and translated most frequent combination of words in the questions

 ### Technical Challenges
 - Translation accuracy issues - YES!
+Swahili is an under-resourced language in Natural Language Processing and commonly used Python packages such as SpaCy, NLTK, or Gensim do not have inherent Swahili support

 ## Files in This Contribution